 In some cases, there may be multiple defendants.
 For instance, if two or more parties were negligent in causing a car accident, each can potentially be held liable, at least for the percentage of fault that each contributed to the accident.
 Likewise, the doctrine of pure comparative fault can operate to limit an injured person’s recovery in situations in which he or she was partially at fault in causing an accident.
 If the happens, the injured person’s award of damages, which may include medical expenses, lost wages, pain and suffering, and other losses, is reduced in proportion to his or her percentage of fault.

 It is important to note that there is a statute of limitations that sets forth the time period during which an injured person or the family of someone killed in an accident may file a claim.
 Although many cases are settled prior to filing a formal lawsuit, it important to be mindful of the limitations period because failing to file suit in a timely fashion usually bars recovery, regardless of the merits of a claim.
 Generally speaking, wrongful death claimants have two years to file suit in Florida, while car accident and other personal injury litigants have four years to file their cases.
-However, it is very important to speak to an accident attorney as soon as possible to confirm the statute of limitations for a particular accident because each case is unique, and other rules may apply.Seek Legal Guidance When Pursuing Compensation in the Port St. Lucie Area
+However, it is very important to speak to a Port St. Lucie personal injury attorney as soon as possible to confirm the statute of limitations for a particular accident because each case is unique, and other rules may apply.Seek Legal Guidance When Pursuing Compensation in the Port St. Lucie Area

 See the difference.Learn More